SQL > SQL Commands >

 GROUP BY A1.Store_Name;

 Notice that difference in the result: the column titles are now different.
 That is the result of using the column alias.
 Instead of the somewhat cryptic "Sum(Sales)", we now have "Total Sales", which is much more understandable, as the column header.
 The advantage of using a table alias is not apparent in this example.
-However, they will become evident in the SQL Joins section.
+However, they will become evident when we look at join operations in SQL.